dataasciences/dataasciences.github.io/_posts/2024-05-20-Topic-Modeling.md

 #Output: [(0,'0.040*"study" + 0.022*"virus" + 0.015*"new" + 0.014*"day" + 0.014*"link" + ''0.013*"increase" + 0.011*"find" + 0.010*"deadly" + 0.010*"life" + ''0.10*"tv"'),
           #(1,'0.019*"mer" + 0.018*"hospital" + 0.016*"test" + 0.012*"patient" + ''0.011*"blood" + 0.011*"rise" + 0.010*"kill" + 0.010*"world" + 0.009*"watch"'+ 0.
 7*"review"'), (2,'0.018*"death" + 0.015*"risk" + 0.015*"help" + 0.013*"spread" + ''0.013*"woman" + 0.012*"ebola_outbreak" + 0.012*"man" + 0.012*"guinea" + ''0.011*"fda" + 0.011*"cigarette"'), (3, '0.022*"case" + 0.022*"new" + 0.018*"report" + 0.014*"drug" + ''0.013*"disease" + 0.013*"year" + 0.011*"high" + 0.008*"obesity" + ' '0.008*"fight" + 0.007*"alzheimer"'),(4, '0.026*"say" + 0.024*"health" + 0.017*"cancer" + 0.014*"heart" + ''0.012*"recall" + 0.010*"people" + 0.009*"doctor" + 0.008*"scientist" + ''0.008*"reveal" + 0.007*"good"')]
 ```
 Right, now that the LDA model is built, there has to be a metric to evaluate how good the model is.
-Lets compute that to check how good it is.¶
+Lets compute that to check how good it is.
 There are 2 such metrics.

 1) Perplexity - Is a statistical measure of how well a probability model predicts a sample.
 As applied to LDA, for a given value of k, you estimate the LDA model.
 Then given the theoretical word distributions represented by the topics, compare that to the actual topic mixtures, or distribution of words in your documents. - Lower the better.